citp/privacy-policy-historical/t/tx/txs/txstate.edu.md

 Information such as the following is collected in these files:

 **Hostname:** the hostname and/or IP address of the computer requesting access to the site
-**User-Agent:** the type of browser, its version, and the operating system of the computer requesting access (e.g., Netscape 4 for Windows, IE 4 for Macintosh, etc.)
+**User-Agent:** the type of browser, its version, and the operating system of the computer requesting access (e.g., IE 6 for Windows, Safari/Firefox for Macintosh, etc.)
 **Referer:** the web page the user came from
 **System date:** the date and time on the server at the time of access
 **Full request:** the exact request the user made